A Comprehensive Guide on Unsecured Personal Loans

 A step-by-step guide on how to apply for an unsecured personal loan

-1. Review your credit report.
-Check your credit report for any errors, such as incorrectly reported late payments or duplicate debts.
-Fixing these mistakes can improve your credit score and boost your chances of getting better loan terms.
+1. Review your credit report: Obtain a copy of your report from Credit Bureau Singapore.
+Check for any errors, such as incorrectly reported late payments or duplicate debts.
+Fixing these mistakes can instantly improve your credit score and boost your chances of getting better loan terms.

-2. Explore pre-qualification options.
-If you’re planning to get a home loan, consider pre-qualifying for loans.
-Some lenders offer pre-qualification, allowing you to check potential loan terms without affecting your credit score.
-This process gives you an estimate of the loan amount, interest rate, and repayment terms you might qualify for.
+2. Explore digital in-principle approvals: Many banks now allow you to check potential loan terms instantly via their banking apps without impacting your official credit application history.
+This process gives you a precise estimate of the loan amount, interest rate, and repayment terms you qualify for.

-3. Compare loan offers.
-Once you have narrowed down your options, evaluate them to find the most favourable terms.
-The loan with the lowest EIR is typically the most cost-effective choice.
+3. Compare loan offers via EIR: Once you have narrowed down your choices, evaluate them to find the most favourable terms.
+Do not look only at advertised flat rates; the loan with the lowest Effective Interest Rate (EIR) is always the most cost-effective choice.

 What happens if you default on an unsecured personal loan?

 Failing to repay a loan can have lasting financial and personal repercussions.
-One major consequence is difficulty in securing employment.
-In some cases, employers may request to view your credit report.
-When they see a history of loan defaults, this could be a sign of financial irresponsibility, which is particularly important in industries like finance.
+One major consequence can be its impact on future employment.
+In Singapore, employers in regulated sectors—particularly the civil service and financial industries—routinely request credit checks.
+A history of loan defaults can be flagged as a sign of financial irresponsibility, potentially impacting job offers.

 Stay ahead in everything finance